nim-lang/Nim/doc/tut1.md

 -------

 A `varargs` parameter is like an openarray parameter.
-However, it is also a means to implement passing a variable number of arguments to a procedure.
+However, it is also a mean to implement passing a variable number of arguments to a procedure.
 The compiler converts the list of arguments to an array automatically: